 Origin and History

-The regiment was raised in January 13 1741 as the "John Price's Regiment of Foot".
+The regiment (10 companies for a total of 815 men, includiing officers) was raised on January 13, 1741 as the "John Price's Regiment of Foot".
 It then ranked 57th.

-During the War of the Austrian Succession, the regiment was initially stationed at Newcastle-upon-Tyne in 1742.
+In 1742, during the War of the Austrian Succession (1740-48), the regiment was initially stationed at Newcastle-upon-Tyne.
 In October of the same year, it was sent to Scotland.
 By 1745, it garrisoned several places in the Highlands.
 At the beginning of the Jacobite Rising, the regiment assembled at Perth and then joined the English force concentrating at Stirling under the command of Sir John Cope.
 In August 1745, this force marched towards Inverness.
 With the Young Pretender operating in Southern Scotland, Cope decided to embark his force at Aberdeen to sail for Dunbar where he arrived on September 18.
-On September 20, the regiment took part in the Battle of Prestonpans where it routed, most of its troops being made prisoners.
+On September 20, the regiment (580 men) took part in the Battle of Prestonpans where it routed, most of its troops being made prisoners.
 In 1746, the remnants of the regiment were stationed at Berwick before embarking for Jersey in September.
 At the end of the war, several British regiments were disbanded and the regiment was ranked 46th.

 From 1749 to 1757, the regiment was stationed in Ireland.